 Amazon product returns are unavoidable parts of Amazon selling.
-For an Amazon Seller, product returns means the reversal of a successful transaction.
-Not only that, a seller is also faced product return frauds and the the additional cost of managing the return.
-Returned goods are indeed inevitable part of selling, however there is untapped potential in these products that can still make you good money.
+For an Amazon Seller, product returns mean the reversal of a successful transaction.
+Not only that, a seller has also faced product return frauds and the additional cost of managing the return.
+Returned goods are indeed inevitable part of selling, however, there is untapped potential in these products that can still make you good money.

 The returned product pile in your warehouse is generally left neglected till you start running out of space to store new products.
 If your business handles returns this way then you might be losing significant profits that could have been made using the returned products.

 You are not only losing out on the profits that can be made from the returned products, you are also losing money on the storage.

 What can be done about these returned products?

 Don’t wait for it pile up

 To tackle the situation, we should avoid having a great pile in the first place.
 Waiting till your pile grows bigger and tougher to handle is a huge mistake.
 Get them moving as soon as there are Amazon product returns.
 Keep a track of the returned products or take the initiative to delegate staff to ensure that the returned products get moving to the next step.
 This should be done as soon as they arrive or at least on a frequent periodic basis.

 For the products that are returned to FBA and are back to your place, get rid of the LPN stickers or any identifying label that Amazon has marked.

 For FBM products, the same might not be necessary, as the customers would not know what the labels are.
 However, remove all the markings just to be on the safer side!

 Relist the product